St. Paul United Methodist Church

 Shortly after the new church was built an additional piece of property was given by Doris and Mary Bubb, in memory of their parents, for the Church Parsonage (now Bubb House I).
 Over the years several acres of additional property have been purchased from Doris Bubb for the parking lot and to accommodate future growth plans.

 Today, Saint Paul is filled with activities, classes and a variety of programs for all age groups.
 With the support and love of its members and friends, Saint Paul has become a driving force for Christianity in the Woodbridge area.
-With mission programs such as Hispanic Ministries, Harvest of Hope, Voices of Youth, our support of the Homeless Shelter, Prison Ministry, Food Pantry, The Lord’s Table, ACTS, “Baby Baskets” for expectant mothers, The Fun Bunch, UMM, UMW, Children Ministries, Youth Ministries and other community programs, St. Paul is taking the Love of Christ into the world.
+With mission programs such as our support of the Homeless Shelter, Prison Ministry, Food Pantry, The Lord’s Table, Clothing Closet, The Fun Bunch, UMM, UMW, Children Ministries, Youth Ministries and other community programs, St. Paul is taking the Love of Christ into the world.

 Each member of Saint Paul is important and all of us, no matter how big or small a part we have played, help to shape our future and its growth.
 If we could change the course of a Federal Highway as our forefathers did before us then we can take the challenge of expanding our church facilities for future generations to come.
 Come join us in our endeavor to spread God’s word in our community and beyond.